Teacher Certification and Master of Education in Urban Teaching

 - Clinical Experience: 60 hours of experience in school settings prior to student teaching.
 Our Placement Director works with TCP students to arrange their clinical experiences, which are often completed at one of our partner schools

-- Certification Testing: All students seeking certification must complete the Principles of Learning and Teaching (PLT) Praxis test for grades 7-12 and a content area test.
-All TCP content certification areas require a passing score on the appropriate Praxis content area test.
+- Certification Testing: All students seeking certification must complete two Praxis certification tests: he Principles of Learning and Teaching (PLT) test for grades 7-12 and the appropriate content area test.

 - EDU 791: Educational Psychology